alexandre-dohrmann/Carl-Weathers/README.md

+Buildit Junior Front End Developer (Trainee) exercise request - Alexandre J. Dohrmann

+1. How to build and run your creation
+I built my project (called "Carl Weathers" as a funny spin on the actor's name but using a cute character I designed, an owl named "Carl") using "React".
+Since this position is for a junior front-end developer and I believe the teams use React in some capactiy, I wanted to show some of the skills I've learned in order to complete this project.

+2. Your thought process when creating the solution
+My thought process in creating this solution was to have the easiest, 1-page solution for a user to check the weather in a given place around the world.
+They could punch in their (City, State) and (Country) to get a 5-day snapshot of the weather for that city.
+In pulling in the API from OpenWeatherMap, I thought the most relevant pieces of information (that were available) were:

+  A. City
+  B. Country
+  C. Icon (Visual Representation)
+  D. Description
+  E. Humidity
+  F. Temperature (converted this to imperial units given we are in the US)

+I also wanted to create something that was fun (visually) and not just the usual weather forecast.

+3. Any tradeoffs you made
+I definitely traded some things like conditional statements and logic to make the app as simple as possible.
+I would have loved to include more of these to show different colors for various temperatures and maybe display a clothing item that is good to have for that temperature, etc.

+4. Anything you might implement with more time (features, fixes, technical debt corrections, etc) I would have loved to have more time create a better experience across devices (Mobile, Tablet) using better bootstrap/grid/media-queries to enhance the user experience.
+I would have also loved to add react routes to have a description page of the App and maybe additional route to describe the various weather patterns in the given 5-day forecast.
+I think I would've been able to complete more given another 1-2 days.
+I was unfortunately robbed on Monday 10/1 and had all of my belongs stolen (laptop, passport, money, credit cards, car keys, etc.) so I spent a whole day getting a replacement laptop, doing an install-fest, and trying to recover as much as I could. :(

+5. The only thing needed to install and run this project would be an "npm install" in your command line.
+If needed you can "npm install react" as well as "npm install bootstrap".

+6. My Github repository can be acessed here: https://github.com/alexandre-dohrmann/Carl-Weathers

+7. The public link for this has been deployed on Heroku at: https://carl-weathers.herokuapp.com/

+Thank you very much and please let me know if you have any additional questions.
+I will be happy to oblige!

+Alexandre J. Dohrmann
+alexandrejdohrmann@gmail.com
+www.alexandre-dohrmann.com
+(415) 954-2003

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>